kubb-labs/kubb/docs/plugins/swagger-faker/index.md

 # @kubb/swagger-faker <a href="https://paka.dev/npm/@kubb/swagger-faker@latest/api">🦙</a>

-With the Swagger Faker plugin you can use [Faker](https://fakerjs.dev/) to create mocks based on a Swagger file.
+With the Swagger Faker plugin, you can use [Faker](https://fakerjs.dev/) to create mocks based on a Swagger file.

 ## Installation